You can make changes in your life that may:

 Talk to a personal trainer to help you set exercise goals.
 While adding exercise, be sure to balance rest and activities so you don't get too tired.

-Feeling very tired is the most common with cancer and how it’s treated.
+Feeling very tired is the most common side effect with cancer and how it is treated.
 To help from getting overtired, list your tasks and focus on what needs to be done first.
-Let others to help you with daily chores, shopping, and making meals.
+Let others help you with daily chores, shopping, and making meals.
 Make sure to plan to get rest when you need to.
 You will also feel more tired if you’re not eating right.

 Finding out you have cancer is a major event that can be hard to handle.
 Facing a serious illness, feeling anxious about treatment, changes in your life, and worrying about cancer’s impact can be overwhelming.
 You will need to rely on family, friends, and other people in your life.
 People who seek help when they have cancer can often keep better emotional balance.
 Other sources of support are: